zwt233/zwt233.github.io/_pages/about.md

 Awards
 ------
-* Excellent Bachelor Thesis of Beijing University of Posts and Telecommunications (Top 0.5%), 2019
+* Excellent Bachelor Thesis of BUPT (Top 0.5%), 2019
-* First-class Scholarship of Beijing University of Posts and Telecommunications (Top 5%), 2018
+* First-class Scholarship of BUPT (Top 5%), 2018
-* Nokia Venture Scholarships of Beijing university of Posts and Telecommunications (Top 3%), 2018
+* Nokia Venture Scholarships of BUPT (Top 3%), 2018
 * The 2nd Prize of Beijing Internet+ innovation entrepreneurship competition (Top 3%), 2018
-* National Scholarship of Beijing University of Posts and Telecommunications (Top 0.5%), 2017
+* National Scholarship of BUPT (Top 0.5%), 2017
-* Leader of Star of the Clubs of Beijing University of Posts and Telecommunications (Top 3%), 2016
+* Leader of Star of the Clubs of BUPT (Top 3%), 2016